 1 Migrating to meson#

-As per the timeline laid out in Status of numpy.distutils and migration advice, distutils has ceased to be the default build backend for f2py.
-This page collects common workflows in both formats.
+As per the timeline laid out in Status of numpy.distutils and migration advice, distutils has been removed.
+This page collects common workflows.

 Note